Vehicles included are:

 All vehicles in this category will need to meet Euro VI standards.

-The ULEZ will be enforced based on the declared emissions of the vehicle rather than the age - but Euro VI engines are generally those registered with the DVLA after 2014.
+The ULEZ will be enforced based on the manufacturer declared emissions of the vehicle rather than the age - but Euro VI engines are generally those registered with the DVLA after 2014.

 We would prefer vehicle owners to use vehicles that meet the emissions standards rather than pay a daily charge.

 A daily charge runs from midnight to midnight.
 If you drive within the ULEZ area across two days, for example before midnight and after midnight, you will have to pay two daily charges.

 These are in addition to any Congestion Charge or Low Emission Zone (LEZ) charges that apply.